Let’s play a game of destination Guess Who.

 Penned in 1895 not far from Winton at Dagworth Station, the song Waltzing Matilda birthed a national legend that the town thought deserved its very own museum.

-The Waltzing Matilda Centre burnt down in a fire in 2015 but the multi-award winning museum is set to reopen its doors in April 2018 and we can’t wait.
+The original Waltzing Matilda Centre burnt down in a fire in 2015 but the multi-award winning museum is now reopen in state of the art interpretation glory.

 2. The local pub was the first to hear the song